Zywave/booster/src/_areas/design-system/components/progress-bars.md

 ---
 ## Usage

 Progress bars inform users about the status of ongoing processes, the estimated time of how long a process will take, or if a request is being executed.

-Use progress bars for medium wait times (3–10 seconds) to showcase loading progress and maintain user engagement.
+Use progress bars for medium wait times (3–10 seconds) to display loading progress and engage users.
+For longer waits, over 10 seconds, provide clear interfaces with interactive elements, combining background tasks and storytelling to keep users engaged throughout the extended waiting period.

 - - -